uniba-dsg/dsg-templates/README.md

 - Presentation (PowerPoint and LaTeX)
 - Poster (PowerPoint; english)

-The LaTeX template 'dsg-seminar-mit-anleitung' contains a brief description, how the templates have to be used and customized for a concrete paper.
+The LaTeX template 'dsg-seminar-with-instructions', respectively 'dsg-seminar-mit-anleitung' contains a brief description, how the templates have to be used and customized for a concrete paper.

 In addition, general guidelines for scientific work are given.